x-vin/covidcures/docs/src/allopathic.md

 ## 13. Vitamin C (oral and intravenous)

 ### Objective:
-Curative, emergency treatment
+Curative, emergency treatment.

 ### System:
-Alternative treatment in allopathy
+Alternative treatment in allopathy.

 ### Can be used alongside other allopathic treatments:
 Yes.

 ### Status of authorisation:
-Allopathic treatment endorsed by a small minority of allopathic physicians, but with adequate support from clinical and academic research
+Allopathic treatment endorsed by a small minority of allopathic physicians, but with adequate support from clinical and academic research.

 ### Protocol and treatment approach
 **Emergency use (IV):**
-   - 25 g x 4 / day IV for 2-4 days in an emergency, for acute Covid in adults
+   - 25 g x 4 / day IV for 2-4 days in an emergency, for acute Covid in adults.
    - There are reports of 50 - 60 g infusions being life-saving.

 **One recommended protocol for prophylactic use of oral vitamin C:**
-   - For adults- 3 g vitamin C in a glass of water, with a pinch of acidity regulator, X 2-3 times daily
+   - For adults- 3 g vitamin C in a glass of water, with a pinch of acidity regulator, X 2-3 times daily.
-   - For children- 1 g vitamin C, X 2 times daily
+   - For children- 1 g vitamin C, X 2 times daily.

 **Dr. Thomas E. Levy, MD, JD, writes:** "An especially noteworthy example of the suppression of good medicine is seen with vitamin C. The continued avoidance of the use of intravenous [vitamin C, especially in septic patients in the intensive unit][219],  stands out as a clear example of flagrant malpractice.
 Conservatively, thousands of ICU patients around the world, on a daily basis, would be saved or at least spared substantial suffering with a simple protocol utilizing intravenous vitamin C. And the morbidity and mortality of many different infections and toxin exposures outside of the ICU setting would also be readily mitigated and even resolved with vitamin C-based protocols.
 But this is not happening, even though the literature has unequivocally indicated [the clinical importance (and safety) of vitamin C][220] for over 80 years."